Open for business: why open banking matters and what it means for businesses

 In the early days of banking applications, interconnectivity between different banking apps – as well as banking and non-banking apps – was poor.
 Digital seemed the least efficient and least safe way to conduct both payments and transfers.

-In 2018, Payment Services Directive Two (PSD2) came into effect throughout Europe, bringing in a new, more regulated and productive era for open banking.
-In recent years, consumers have come to expect the ability to make payments and transactions, access their private banking data and sign up for new products & services seamlessly – all without leaving a third-party platform.
+In 2018, Payment Services Directive Two (PSD2) came into effect throughout Europe, bringing in a new, more regulated and productive era for open banking technology.
+In recent years, consumers have come to expect the ability to make payments and transactions through bank accounts, access their private banking data and sign up for new products & services seamlessly – all without leaving a third-party platform.
 In the simplest terms, this is what open banking allows users to do.

 56% of European retailers plan to launch new embedded finance offerings.

-Getting to grips with these terms is essential to understanding the transformation currently going on within the financial services (FS) space, as well as to predicting how the trend will impact businesses and innovation in the future.
+Getting to grips with these terms is essential to understanding the transformation currently going on within the financial services industry (FS), as well as to predicting how the trend will impact businesses and innovation in the future.

 To that end, here are some brief introductions to the core concepts powering the open banking revolution.